 This is what a nutrition retreat must take into account in order for it to work out.
-PGA Catalunya Wellness Centre supports this idea of healthy living helping your metabolism to work better, through a combination of movement and nutritional adjustments.
+Camiral Wellness Centre supports this idea of healthy living helping your metabolism to work better, through a combination of movement and nutritional adjustments.

 Nutrition health and wellbeing programs

 Mireia Cervera, expert nutritionist and part of the Teresa Carles team, has developed specific nutritional programs for visitors and guests alongside Camiral’s chef David Vives.
 These programs may include private yoga or training sessions, high-tech treatments and more experiences in order to disconnect to the outside world and reconnect with yourself, guiding a physical and psychological change not only for a moment but in your lifestyle.

 A holistic nutrition diet guides you in learning and self-knowledge, so that goals can not only be achieved but maintained.
 It calculates the ideal nutritional guideline for each individual, taking into account factors such as physical and emotional health, lifestyle and their environment.